BEST WINE TOUR IN BURGUNDY, FRANCE WITH AUTHENTICA

 When I think of France all I think about is WINE WINE and more WINE!
 Especially being as big of a wine-o as I am (seriously ask my friends) all I could think about is WINE and the fact that I’ll probably never want to leave.
-I had a few days to kill between when I left Zurich and when I had to fly out of Paris so it’s no surprise that I sought out the best wine tours in the area.
+I had a few days to kill between when I left Zurich and when I had to fly out of Paris so it’s no surprise that I sought out the best wine tour in Burgundy.

 I’ve always been a big fan of the bold Bordeaux wines but Burgundy wine was new territory for me.
-Since Bordeaux was a bit out of the way for me to go for a couple of days I decided to go wine tasting in the capital of the Burgundy area; Dijon (yep, like the mustard).
+Since Bordeaux was a bit out of the way for me to go for a couple of days I decided to experience a wine and food tour in the capital of the Burgundy area; Dijon (yep, like the mustard).

-I decided to go with the Passion tour from Authentica Burgundy Wine Tours because it was a full day tour at a reasonable price.
+I decided to go with the Passion tour from Authentica Burgundy Wine Tours because it was a full day wine and food tour at a reasonable price (mostly wine with a slight snack).
 The tour started off with a breakfast stop with a breathtaking view over the Corton Grand Cru hillside in the Côte de Beaune.
 Here we enjoyed croissants, took photos of the beautiful area and started to learn about the different classifications of wine from the area.
 Burgundy is known for their Pinot Noir (red) and Chardonnay (white).

 Once we were done with the first stop we continued to our first wine tasting (this is where the fun began).
 Our first wine tasting took place at the Château de Marsannay, here we got a wealth of information about the different wines this Château produces.
 We learned about the different classifications of Burgundy wines, different soils that are used to create the grapes, got a tour of the Château, learned about the entire cycle of wine from planting, harvesting, to bottling and aging.
 We finally ended this stop with the wine tasting.
 Trying one Chardonnay and 5 different Pinot Noirs from different years and classifications.
 It’s safe to say I really grew an appreciation for light wines here.